-This online grief group space, beginning August 24, 2020, is for family members of color in marginalized communities who have experienced devastating losses due to the COVID-19 pandemic.
+This group is for people of color who have lost a loved one due to the COVID-19 pandemic.
 Guided by an Ackerman Institute therapist, the group will focus on cultural traditions for the healing of grief and pain.
 Online meetings begin Monday, September 14th.

 This virtual group will provide a safe space for participants to (1) talk about and process their grief and loss, anger and resentment associated with the death of loved ones, (2) examine cultural implications of the loss of community support, (3) explore stages of grief and loss and the benefit of mourning, (4) address treatment disparities in the healthcare system, (5) understand the importance of self-care practices, (6) learn stress management relaxation techniques, (7) and engage in traditional rituals that promote healing.

-This new offering from the Ackerman Institute is specifically intended for families, couples, and individuals of color who lack access to mental health services due to limited financial resources.
+This new offering from the Ackerman Institute founded by Aquilla Frederick, is specifically intended for families, couples, and individuals of color who lack access to mental health services due to limited financial resources.

 About the Group: